Please send me information about this trip

 - Day packs with rain covers

-- 50% deposit required at time of booking
+- 50% deposit and copy of passport required at time of booking

 - Itinerary subject to change